satimoto/go-lnm/DEPLOY.md

 # Turn on the RPC server
 server=1

-# Reduce the log file size on restarts
+# Print log to console
-# shrinkdebuglog=1
 printtoconsole=1

 # Set testnet if needed